-

 General Precautions for Hot Environments

-- Fluid replacement is the most important thing a person can do to prevent heat-related illnesses; the body can lose 1 to 2 quarts of fluid per hour during vigorous activity in a hot environment
+- Eight ounces (250 ml approx) of fluid replacement every 15 minutes is recommended; the body can lose 1 to 2 quarts (1-2 liters approx) of fluid per hour during vigorous activity in a hot environment

-- Alternate between water and Gatorade type drinks—not sodas or sweetened drinks
+- Alternate between water and sports drinks with electrolytes—not sodas or sweetened drinks

 - Avoid alcohol and caffeine